Policies and Procedures

 Notes:

-2. The individual basic salaries of all officers within scope of the JNC for Chief Officers of local authorities increased by 3.5 per cent with effect from 1 April 2023.
-(Agreement reached on the 5th May 2023).
+2. The individual basic salaries of all officers within scope of the JNC for Chief Officers of local authorities increased by 3.2% with effect from 1 April 2025.
+(Agreement reached on the 23 July 2025).

-4. The chief officer salary band 1, 4, 5 and 6 are not currently in use.
+4. The Chief Officer salary bands 1, 4, 5 and 6 are not currently in use

-6. The gender split at JNC Chief Officer tier is 5.5 female, 12 male, 1 post vacant.
+7. The gender split at JNC Chief Officer level is 10 female, 10 male.

 Band